typemill/docs/05-info/04-Markdown-Test.md

 ## Horizontal Rule

 ```
-Easily created for example with three dashes like this:
+A horizontal rule is easily created with three dashes like this:
 ---
 ```

-Easily created for example with three dashes like this:
+A horizontal rule is easily created with three dashes like this:

 ---

-##Links
+## Links

 ````
 This is an ordinary [Link](http://typemill.net).